top of page

 • YouTube

 When Sister Sadie first formed, they didn’t plan to stick around for more than a decade.
 They didn’t even plan to stick around for more than one show.
 But fate had other plans.
 In December of 2012, the original lineup of the band took the stage at the Station Inn with the goal of having a good time and playing good music together.
-“We thought it would be a little fun thing,” says Gena Britt.
+“We thought it would be a fun little thing,” says Gena Britt.
 But it was immediate from the first moment that this band was more than just a flash in the pan.
-“I'll never forget it.
-At five o'clock that evening, when we hit the first note, we all looked at each other like, ‘Oh yeah, this is pretty special.’”
+“I’ll never forget it.
+At five o’clock that evening, when we hit the first note, we all looked at each other like, ‘Oh yeah, this is pretty special.’”

-The original Station Inn lineup formed the core of the band for much of the past ten years, featuring Dale Ann Bradley, Beth Lawrence, Tina Adair, and of course, Deanie Richardson and Gena Britt.
+The original Station Inn lineup formed the core of the band for the majority of the first eight years, featuring Dale Ann Bradley, Beth Lawrence, Tina Adair, and of course, Deanie Richardson and Gena Britt.
 Together, this lineup reached heights that none of them thought imaginable leading into what they had assumed would be a one-time Christmas season pickup gig.
-In 2019, following the release of their second studio album “Sister Sadie II” on Pinecastle Records, they had their debut on the Opry, won their first IBMA award for Vocal Group of the Year, and received a GRAMMY nomination for Bluegrass Album of the Year.
+In 2019, following the release of their second studio album “Sister Sadie II” on Pinecastle Records, they had their debut on the Grand Ole Opry, won their first IBMA award for Vocal Group of the Year, and received a GRAMMY nomination for Bluegrass Album of the Year.
 In 2020, Deanie was named the IBMA Fiddle Player of the Year (the second woman to win that prize in the 30 year history of the awards), and the band took home the top prize as the Entertainer of the Year.
 Sister Sadie also was named Vocal Group of the Year for the second year running.

-But without change, there is no growth—and Sister Sadie continues to grow.
-The next gravitational shift came in finding a new lead vocalist in 2020—someone whose voice had the power and confidence to hold court and capture an audience.
+The first gravitational shift came in finding a new lead vocalist in 2020—someone whose voice had the power and confidence to hold court and capture an audience.
 Fortunately, Jaelee Roberts had all of the above and more.
 Roberts had been in close proximity to the members of Sister Sadie for her whole life: Richardson played with her dad in New Tradition and Britt had played with her mom in Petticoat Junction.
 So when it came time to find a new voice for the band, her name immediately came to the fore.
 Despite her young age, there is nothing immature to be heard when she sings.
 Her voice is commanding, demanding the world stop and pay attention.
 It has the charisma and singularity to lead, while also melting like butter into spine-tingling harmonies.
 She is undeniable.

 In 2021, Sister Sadie was featured in the Country Music Hall of Fame and Museum’s American Currents exhibit.
-The same year, the band took home a third consecutive IBMA Vocal Group of the Year award, and new member Jaelee Roberts was awarded the IBMA Momentum Vocalist of the Year award.
-In 2022, Gena Britt was recognized as the SPBGMA Banjo Player of the Year and Sister Sadie signed with Mountain Home Records to begin work on their third studio album.
-Now, entering their second decade as a band, the energy that they felt all those years ago burns brighter than ever before.
+That same year, the band took home a third consecutive IBMA Vocal Group of the Year award, and new member Jaelee Roberts was awarded the IBMA Momentum Vocalist of the Year award.

 bottom of page